MacPaw/schema-context-bundle/README.md

 # Schema Context Bundle

-The **SchemaContextBundle** provides a lightweight way to manage dynamic schema context across your Symfony application, especially useful for multi-tenant setups.
-It allows schema resolution based on request headers and propagates schema information through Symfony Messenger.
+The **SchemaContextBundle** provides a robust way to manage dynamic schema context across your Symfony application, especially useful for multi-tenant setups.
+It extracts schema information from W3C standard baggage headers (or Symfony Messenger Stamps), validates schema changes based on environment configuration, and propagates schema context throughout your application, including HTTP clients and Symfony Messenger queues.

 ---

 ## Features

-- Extracts tenant schema param from baggage request header.
+- Extracts tenant schema param from W3C standard `baggage` request header.
 - Stores schema and baggage context in a global `BaggageSchemaResolver`.
+- Validates schema changes based on environment configuration to prevent accidental schema mismatches.
 - Injects schema and baggage info into Messenger messages via a middleware.
 - Rehydrates schema and baggage on message consumption via a middleware.
-- Provide decorator for Http clients to propagate baggage header
+- Provide decorator for Http clients to propagate baggage header.
-- Optional: Adds baggage context to Monolog log records via a processor
+- Optional: Adds baggage context to Monolog log records via a processor.

 ---